Ameba-AIoT/ameba-iot-docs/ameba/src/at_command/at_command_introduction.rst

          }
       }

-2. Create a TEST/KV directory and place the atcmd_config.json file into the ``KV`` subdirectory.
+2. Create a TEST directory and place the atcmd_config.json file into root directory.

 3. Use the LittleFS binary file creation tool to generate a LittleFS binary file (refer to :ref:`VFS Bin File <vfs_bin_file_generation>` for the specific command parameters).

    .. code-block::

       linux@user:~$./mklittlefs -b 4096 -p 256 -s 131072 -c TEST lfs.bin
-      /KV/atcmd_config.json
+      atcmd_config.json

 4. Flash the generated lfs.bin file into the VFS1 region of the AT module according to the flash layout(refer to :ref:`VFS on Flash <vfs_on_flash_section>` for the specific address).